Jackson on 'accepting' defeat, priorities and what Bielsa is teaching him

-Leeds United coach lifts lid on personal achievements, 23s results and what Marcelo Bielsa is teaching him
+Leeds United coach lifts lid on personal achievements, 23s defeats and what Marcelo Bielsa is teaching him

 Getting Mark Jackson to take credit for anything at Leeds United is, as it is with Marcelo Bielsa, like nailing jelly to a wall.